Novel: In China

 The 7th-century Chinese narrative prose work You Xian Ku written by Zhang Zhuo is considered by some to be one of the earliest "romances" or "novels" of the Tang dynasty, and it was influential on later works of fiction in East Asia.

 Urbanization and the spread of printed books in Song dynasty (960–1279) led to the evolution of oral storytelling, chuanqi and huaben, into long-form multi-volume vernacular fictional novels by the Ming dynasty (1368–1644).

 Medieval period: 1100–1500

 The European developments of the novel did not occur until after the invention of the printing press by Johannes Gutenberg around 1439, and the rise of the publishing industry over a century later.
 Long European works continued to be in poetry in the 16th century.
-The modern European novel is often said to have begun with Don Quixote in 1605.
-Another important early novel was the French pastoral novel L'Astrée by Honore d'Urfe, published in 1610.